 The American Optometric Association recommends that adults aged 19 to 40 receive an eye exam at least every two years.
-If you are at risk for eye problems due to a family history of eye disease, diabetes, high blood pressure or past vision problems, your doctor of optometry may recommend more frequent exams.
-In between examinations, contact your doctor if you notice a change in your vision.
+If you are at risk for eye problems due to a family history of eye disease, diabetes, high blood pressure or past vision problems, a doctor of optometry may recommend more frequent exams.
+In between examinations, contact your eye doctor if you notice a change in your vision.
 Detecting and treating problems early can help maintain good vision for the rest of your life.

 Any injury to the eye can potentially cause some vision loss or even blindness.
 Fortunately, proper eye protection can lessen or prevent most eye injuries.

 Chemical burns, foreign objects in the eye, and cuts and scrapes of the cornea can occur when working in a factory, on a construction site, on a farm or in a laboratory.
 Common causes of injuries include:

 Not all safety eyewear provides the same level of protection from flying objects, chemical splashes or radiation exposure.
 Make sure you wear the appropriate protection for the type of eye hazards in your workplace.

 Using common-sense can help protect the eyes at home.
 Following manufacturer's instructions and safety warnings can prevent many household product-related eye injuries.
 Wear eye protection while performing the following household activities: